GRAM: Generalization in Deep RL with a Robust Adaptation Module: Related Work

-Zero-shot generalization in deep RL has received significant attention in recent years (see \citealt{kirk_2023} for a survey).
-The most common formulation of this problem is contextual RL \citep{hallak_2015}, and many studies have demonstrated the importance of leveraging contextual information in deep RL to improve generalization (e.g., \citealt{benjamins_2023}).
-For the case of known contexts, both model-free \citep{beukman_2023} and model-based \citep{prasanna_2024} architectures have been proposed to effectively incorporate context into training.
-When the context is unknown at deployment time, it must be inferred from past observations.
-Some domain randomization methods directly consider a policy conditioned on history \citep{peng_2018, tiboni_2024}, while self-supervised approaches infer context from history through the use of variational inference \citep{yang_2020, chen_2022, ren_2022}, dynamics prediction \citep{lee_k_2020_context}, or separation-based objectives \citep{luo_f_2022}.
-Similar techniques have also been applied in the related area of meta RL \citep{nagabandi_2019, rakelly_2019, zintgraf_2020}, which require additional learning in the deployment environment for adaptation.
-Supervised approaches, on the other hand, leverage privileged context information during training, and apply a teacher-student architecture to train a policy that can be deployed using only the history of past observations \citep{lee_j_2020_quadruped,kumar_2021,margolis_2024}.
+Contextual RL focuses on adapting across a range of ID environments seen during training, and many studies have demonstrated the importance of leveraging contextual information in deep RL to improve generalization (e.g., \cite{benjamins_2023}).
+In robotic control applications, the context is typically available in simulation during training, but unknown at deployment time where it must be inferred from past observations.
+The most common implementation of contextual RL for legged locomotion leverages privileged context information during training, and applies a teacher-student architecture to train a policy that can be deployed using only the history of past observations~\cite{lee_j_2020_quadruped,kumar_2021,margolis_2024}.
+Self-supervised techniques have also been applied to infer context from history in legged locomotion through the use of variational inference~\cite{lyu_2024} and contrastive learning objectives~\cite{long_2024}, and have been explored more broadly in the deep RL literature~\cite{yang_2020, chen_2022, ren_2022, lee_k_2020_context, luo_f_2022, nagabandi_2019, rakelly_2019, zintgraf_2020}.
 All of these methods are designed to adapt across the range of ID contexts seen during training, but are not specifically trained to handle OOD contexts with different environment dynamics.
-As a result, their ability to generalize is sensitive to the distribution of ID training contexts, and they may not generalize well to OOD contexts.
+As a result, their ability to generalize is sensitive to the distribution of ID training contexts, and they may not generalize well to OOD contexts not considered during training.